 He is mentioned in the book ” Soldiers Died in the Great War 1914 – 1918 Royal Welsh Fusiliers”

-Many thanks to Richard Hugh’s nephew and namesake – Richard Williams for providing the amazing photographs above.
+Many thanks to Richard Hugh’s nephew and namesake – Richard Williams for providing the amazing photographs below.
 He tells us that the family story is that “Richard Hugh was a very good marksman in the RWF.
 On the morning of his death they had lost two men to German snipers.
 Richard went up to the front to get the sniper but was unlucky and was shot.
 The next man who went up got the sniper.

 …Or so the story goes”.